Showing posts with label Documentary. Show all posts

 Inside pages from the International Male catalog featured in the documentary 'ALL MAN'

-Fitness wear or fetish wear?
+Fitness wear or fetish gear?
 The California Splits shorts allow for easy access when you go to Probe, while the handles of the digital jump rope could easily double as butt plugs.
 And exactly who was wearing that jock strap pendant on the lower right page?
 No straight (or gay) man that I know.

 Luckily, Darling and Reed were able to get on-camera interviews with IM founder Gene Burkard before his death in December 2020.
 After a stint in the Air Force during the Korean war, Burkard took a job as a European sales rep for a liquor distributor selling exclusively to American military bases.
 The job afforded Burkhard, who was gay, an opportunity to not only experience the queer bars of Europe, but European culture as well (“I was always on the prowl,” he says, adding wryly: “learning, of course.”)
 Though the documentary makes special mention of the fact that men’s underwear design was becoming more daring in 1960s Europe, it was an item spotted in the display window of a medical supply store in London that inspired Burkard.